-Turkana is referred to as the “Cradle of Mankind”, due to it being home to the remains of the most complete, early human skeleton ever found in the world.
-The skeleton is believed to be between1.5 to 1.6 million years and is referred to as “Turkana Boy” or “Nariokotome Boy”, after the location it was found in.
+Turkana county also referred to as Turkanaland and is believed to be the “Cradle of Mankind”, due to it being home to the remains of the most complete, early human skeleton ever found in the world.
+The skeleton is believed to be between 1.5 to 1.6 million years and is referred to as “Turkana Boy” or “Nariokotome Boy”, after the location it was found in.
 Growing up, I heard so many negative things about my “home” -drought, poverty, bandits, cattle rustling, food aid-the list is endless.
 Instead of scaring me off, it left me with a burning desire to “one day visit”, see, explore and experience the region for myself.
 Surely I told myself, it can’t be all dark and gloom, there must be something nice, beautiful, a silver lining in the cloud and I was going to go in search of it.
 First forward to 2018, and for some reason, Turkana sprung to my mind.
-That is how my “Homecoming” was planned.
+That is how my “Homecoming to Turkanaland” was planned.
 I left Nairobi with only my rucksack as my companion, for a home that knew not of me and that I knew so little about.
 I only hoped it would receive its prodigal daughter home with open arms.

 It seemed to have sensed my anxiety and overcompensated for the time we had been away from each other by over exposing itself to me.
 Each day, it embraced me with a big fuzzy hug, held my hand and opened its heart and soul to me.
 It showed me my relatives who had the biggest and whitest of smiles-a happy people, it showed me the hidden gem that is its beaches, amazing scenery and experiences that indeed will forever be etched in my mind.
 Therefore I urge you, ignore the stereotypes, ignore the negative news, ignore the “stories” and venture back “home” as I did, you may never want to leave.
 It officially falls under one of the most understated and misunderstood destinations, yet it has so much to offer as both a tourist destination and an adventure destination.
 Below are a few of my highlights from exploring Lodwar, its capital city and the first town I ventured into :